bonzo81/netbox-librenms-plugin/README.md

 The plugin offers the following key features:

 ### Interface Synchronization
-Pull interface data fro Devices and Virtual Machines from LibreNMS into NetBox.
+Pull interface data from Devices and Virtual Machines from LibreNMS into NetBox.
 The following interface attributes are synchronized:
 - Name
 - Description
 - Status (Enabled/Disabled)